**process z7p#

 void initialize() { ... }

-Memory Deallocation or extra results dumping (not mandatory)
+Memory Deallocation or extra results dumping (optional)

 void destroy() { ... }